Hillary Clinton Wants To Hug Meghan Markle

 “She has made her own way in the world,” Clinton said.
 “Then she falls in love, and he falls in love with her, and everybody should be celebrating that because it is a true love story.
 You can just look at them and see that.”

-Clinton who is currently on a promotion tour for The Book of Gutsy Women, which she co-wrote with daughter Chelsea Clinton, added some time-tested advice for Markle: “You know, it’s not easy.
-And there are some techniques that can be learned along the way, some humor, some deflection, whatever, which I’m sure she will come to.
+Clinton — who is currently on a promotion tour for The Book of Gutsy Women, which she co-wrote with daughter Chelsea Clinton — added some time-tested advice for Markle: “You know, it’s not easy.
+And there are some techniques that can be learned along the way, some humour, some deflection, whatever, which I’m sure she will come to.
 But it is tough what she is going through.
 And I think she deserves a lot better.”

 🗣️"Oh my God, I want to hug her!"— BBC Radio 5 Live (@bbc5live) November 12, 2019